Library Policies & Procedures

 Lost or Damaged Books

 Students and staff are responsible for the actual cost of any library materials that are lost or damaged.
 In the case of a damaged book, the book should be returned to the library with an explanation of what happened.
 The librarian will determine if the book can be repaired or if it will need to replaced.
-Replacement costs may be paid on School Fee Payments online, with cash (correct change only, please), or with check (made payable to RES) to cover the replacement cost.
+Replacement costs may be paid on My School Bucks online, with cash (correct change only, please), or with check (made payable to RES) to cover the replacement cost.
 If an exact copy of the missing item cannot be obtained by the librarian, a similar title will be substituted.

 Once payment of the replacement cost is made, the money is deposited into the bank and cannot be refunded.
 If the missing item is located after payment, it becomes the property of your family or may be donated back to our library.